New Language Features Preview in Kotlin 1.4.30

 Kotlin 1.5 removes both constraints: you can now make an interface sealed.
 The subclasses (both to sealed classes and sealed interfaces) should be located in the same compilation unit and in the same package as the super class, but they can now be located in different files.

-Sealed classes, and now interfaces, are useful for defining abstract data type (ADT) hierarchies.
+Sealed classes, and now interfaces, are useful for defining algebraic data type (ADT) hierarchies.

 Another important use case that can now be nicely addressed with sealed interfaces is closing an interface for inheritance and implementation outside the library.
 Defining an interface as sealed restricts its implementation to the same compilation unit and the same package, which in the case of a library, makes it impossible to implement outside of the library.